Ruby, Gold and Malachite

 Ruby, Gold and Malachite is an oil-on-canvas painting by Henry Scott Tuke.
 It depicts six young men in and around a boat, bathing in the sea.
-It was painted near Falmouth and exhibited at the Royal Academy summer exhibition in 1902, along with two other works by Tuke, The Run Home and Portrait of Alfred de Pass.
+It was painted near Falmouth and exhibited at the Royal Academy Exhibition of 1902, along with two other works by Tuke, The Run Home and Portrait of Alfred de Pass.
 It was one of his greatest successes.

 The painting measures 117 cm by 159 cm.
 It was acquired by the City of London Corporation and is displayed at the Guildhall Art Gallery.

 Background

 Henry Scott Tuke, August Blue (1893-94; Tate Britain, London).

 Tuke was born in York in 1858, but his family moved to Falmouth the following year, where it was hoped the milder climate would ameliorate the tuberculosis suffered by his father, the physician Daniel Hack Tuke.
 He showed early talent for art, and studied at the Slade School of Art in London in 1874-79 and Paris from 1881-83, and also travelled to Italy.
-He returned to Cornwall to live in Falmouth 1883, and is usually identified as a member of the Newlyn school.
+He returned to Cornwall to live in Falmouth in 1883, and is usually identified as a member of the Newlyn school.
 Many of his works involve boys or young men, often in or beside the sea, and usually naked, although generally in a position where their genitals are hidden from view.